 The Clearing has provided me the opportunity to use my strengths on diverse projects such as cross-jurisdictional collaboration, city planning and urban development, headquarters relocations, and even public safety and emergency management.
 I love working alongside leaders at the local, state, and federal level to drive transformations of varying size and scale, including providing ways to develop strategies, manage all aspects of a change initiative, anticipate and mitigate risk, engage stakeholders, design and implement strategic communications, and outfit those impacted with tools and support throughout the lifecycle of the project.

-When I’m not working with clients and teams at The Clearing, you’ll find me planning my next vacation (even if it will be a while before taking it) or sharing a laugh with my husband and fellow parents as we shuffle our kids to and from sporting events and learn how to do this “homeschool thing.”
-I received a Bachelor of Arts in Sociology from the University of Virginia — go Wahoos!
+When I’m not working with clients and teams at The Clearing, you’ll find me planning my next vacation or sharing a laugh with my husband and fellow parents as we shuffle our kids to and from sporting events.
+I received a Bachelor of Arts in Sociology from the University of Virginia.

 I’m a consensus builder in all aspects of life.
 At home, it’s getting my five- and seven-year-old kids (and my husband) to agree on our Friday night movie.
 At The Clearing, it’s about partnering with leaders and their teams to create a unified vision, facilitate buy-in, and drive change within diverse stakeholder groups.
 During my 15 years in consulting, I’ve found my passion in strategic communication and change management for organizational, technology, and workplace transformation initiatives — with a focus on ensuring diverse perspectives are heard.